guanlanxu/guanlanxu.github.io/_posts/2020-01-04-longitudinal.md

 ### Results

 Residuals were plotted against predicted mean for model evaluation (Figure 3).
-From the plot, we didn’t observe a strong curvilinear patterns; the trend was quite linear, suggesting that linear model worked well.
+From the plot, we didn’t observe a strong curvilinear pattern; the trend was quite linear, suggesting that linear model worked well.
 In addition, the normality assumption was also met quite well.

 ![]({{ guanlanxu.github.io }}/images/ResPlot.png)